 Teaching

-John Walch currently serves as a professor and head of the M.F.A. program in playwriting at the University of Arkansas in Fayetteville.
+John currently serves as a professor and head of the M.F.A. program in playwriting and performance at the University of Arkansas in Fayetteville.

-John aims to give writers equal space to focus on the playwright’s personal process, as they reach toward embracing a fearless form of personal expression—one rooted in deep personal investment while engaging with the larger cultural dialogue their work challenges and confronts.
+My teaching aims to give writers equal space to focus on their personal process, as they reach toward embracing a fearless form of personal expression—one rooted in deep personal investment while engaging with the larger cultural dialogue their work challenges and confronts.

 Experience

-John, a widely-recognized talent in the world of theatre, has been honored with a multitude of prestigious awards throughout his career.
-His accolades include the Kennedy Center Fund for New American Plays and the Osborn Award from the American Theatre Critics Association, both acknowledging his contributions to contemporary American theatre.
-John's exceptional skills in musical theatre have also been recognized with the Frederick Loewe Award for his work on DoubleTime.
-The Kennedy Center honored him further with the Charlotte Woolard Award, which singles out promising new voices in American Theatre.
-His work was also acknowledged with the Marc Klein Playwriting Award, and he received three Austin Critics Table Awards, establishing his reputation on a local level.
+My own writing has been fortunate to find recognition by a multitude of awards throughout my career including the Kennedy Center Fund for New American Plays and the Osborn Award from the American Theatre Critics Association, both acknowledging contributions to contemporary American theatre.
+My musical DoubleTime with composer Nile Rogers was awarded the Frederick Loewe Award.
+I was honored to receive the Kennedy Center’s Charlotte Woolard Award, which singles out promising new voices in American Theatre.
+My work has also been acknowledged with the Marc Klein Playwriting Award, the Hemingway Prize in Playwriting, three Austin Critics Table Awards, and several awards from film festivals.

 M.F.A.
 Program

-Learn more about the University of Arkansas M.F.A. program
+Learn more about the University of Arkansas M.F.A. program, applications being accepted now.

 Download CV